CostasCF/HTML-LEARNING-PRIVARTE/README.md

 Every file contains the pdf that shows what the specific assignment is.

 Some words about the final assignment:
-It's a sum up from the previous 6 weekly assignments and worth checking out.
+It's a sum up of the previous 6 weekly assignments and is worth checking out.

-Everything is copyright prohibited.